Retirement Services Program

 Pre-retirement services of local RSOs are available to active duty, ARNG, and USAR Soldiers and their Families.
 Post-retirement program services are available to all Retired Soldiers, surviving Spouses, and their Families.

 Major program components include:

-- Mandatory Reserve Component Survivor Benefit Plan (RCSBP) and Survivor Benefit Plan (SBP) Counseling-Every active duty Soldier (Active Guard & Reserve and those Reserve Soldiers who will retire with 20 or more years of Active Federal Services (AFS) and Spouse must receive counseling by a qualified RCSBP/SBP Counselor on available RCSBP and SBP options and the potential effects of participating or not participating in each of these options after the retirement application is submitted and at least 60 days before the official retirement date.
-Reserve Component Soldiers who have received their Notification of Eligibility for Retired Pay at Age 60 (the 20 year letter will receive the mandatory RC RCSBP briefing and "gray area" benefits briefing 6 months of transitioning off active drilling status..
-Soldiers should be counseled on how the RCSBP election could remain in effect if the Soldier retires with a non-regular retirement.
-If Soldier will retire with a Regular AFS retirement, the RCSBP election will be nullified and no payment will be required on RCSBP premiums.
+- Mandatory Reserve Component Survivor Benefit Plan (RCSBP) and Survivor Benefit Plan (SBP) Counseling-Reserve Component Soldiers who have received their Notification of Eligibility (NOE) for Retired Pay at Age 60 (the 15 or 20 year letter) will receive a mandatory RC RCSBP briefing and "gray area" benefits briefing upon receipt of their 15 or 20 year NOE.
+If the Soldier will retire with a Regular (active service) retirement, the RCSBP election will be nullified and no payment will be required on RCSBP premiums.